2-REC/hugo-myportfolio-theme/README.md

 * `background_image`: Background image.

-All the parameters are optional: if not defined, their corresponding element will not be added to the page content.
+All the parameters are optional: if not defined, their corresponding element will not be added to the section.

 ### SERVICES - Add your services